If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 there is a big storm and we lose power, those electric cars cannot run, their

-batteries do not decompose well, and the island needs a new way to take care of
+batteries do not decompose, and the island needs a new way to take care of

 rubbish because there is only one landfill on the island.
 These cars will only